Mintz Law Firm

 3. Deadline for Approval or Denial of Your Claim

-After your employer files a report of your injury, their insurance company has twenty days to approve or deny your claim for benefits.
+After your employer files a report of your injury, their insurance company has 20 days to approve or deny your claim for benefits.
 If your claim is denied, you will receive a “notice of contest” in the mail.

 4. Deadline to Apply for an Expedited Hearing